First-Time CCAT Taker's Complete Checklist: Everything You Need to Know

 The CCAT is challenging but entirely conquerable with the right approach.
 Thousands of test-takers have used strategies like these to achieve their target scores and land their dream jobs.

 Ready to start your CCAT preparation?
-Take a free practice test now to see where you stand and begin your journey to CCAT success.
+Take a free practice test now to see where you stand and begin your journey to CCAT success, or sign up to get 5 full-fledged ccat practice tests.

 Still have questions about taking the CCAT for the first time?
-Check our comprehensive CCAT preparation guide or explore specific question type strategies for deeper insights.
+Check our comprehensive CCAT FAQ guide or explore specific question type strategies for deeper insights.